Happy New Year!!

 Two of Sugar Fix’s most popular cosmetic procedures are porcelain veneers and dental bonding using composite resin – the same tooth-colored material used in aesthetic fillings!
 These two treatments address several of the same concerns in different ways.

-The best way to determine which treatment is right for you is by calling our Chicago dental office and scheduling a consultation with Dr. Emery.
+The best way to determine which treatment is right for you is by calling our Chicago dental office and scheduling a consultation with Dr. Dickinson.
 Or schedule below!
 Having a better understanding of your options before you go in for your appointment will make the decision-making process easier.
 We are always here to answer any questions you may have!

 What Are Veneers?

 Porcelain veneers are thin pieces of dental porcelain that fit over the front of your teeth.
 They can conceal a range of cosmetic issues and last for several years.
 Some types of veneers require the removal of a small amount of your enamel while others fit right over the top of your teeth.
-Dr. Emery will discuss these options with you and provide a recommendation of which one will give you the best results.
+Dr. Dickinson will discuss these options with you and provide a recommendation of which one will give you the best results.

 What Is Bonding?

 Dental bonding uses cosmetic resin to cover or repair flaws.
-The resin, which is similar in form to putty, is applied by Dr. Emery and then shaped and molded before it is cured.
+The resin, which is similar in form to putty, is applied by Dr. Dickinson and then shaped and molded before it is cured.
 Once cured, the resin is difficult to distinguish from your own enamel and will last a long time.
 One of the benefits of dental bonding is that the process is relatively inexpensive and can be completed in a single day.

 There’s a considerable amount of overlap in the issues treated by both porcelain veneers and dental bonding.
 Some of the issues we address using these treatments include: